 Lucy Bernholz

-Read all of Lucy’s blog posts here, or visit her website for more information
+Read all of Lucy’s posts here

 Filiz Bikmen

 Filiz Bikmen started working with non-profits in 2001, having come from the management consultancy sector.
 She is responsible for programmes and international relations at Sabanci Foundation, a member of the Governing Council of the European Foundation Centre, vice-chairman of the International Center for Not for Profit Law and a member of various councils of Turkish and international origin.
-She has authored several publications and has been writing for Alliance magazine since 2004.
+She has authored several publications and has been writing for Alliancemagazine since 2004.

 Read all of Filiz’s blog posts here.